pavelsolis/Replication-Folder/README.md

 - The most commonly used commands in the terminal (also known as shell) when working with Git are: `cd`, `ls`.
 - The most commonly used Git commands are: `status`, `add`, `commit`, `push`, `pull`; other less used commands include: `diff`, `reset`, `branch`, `checkout`, `merge`.

+[Here](https://www.earthdatascience.org/courses/intro-to-earth-data-science/open-reproducible-science/bash/) you can see an overview of the terminal, shell, and bash; and [here](https://www.earthdatascience.org/courses/intro-to-earth-data-science/open-reproducible-science/bash/bash-commands-to-manage-directories-files/) the main bash commands to manage directories and files.

 ### [Setting Up Git](https://help.github.com/en/articles/set-up-git)
 In the terminal type the following to compare your current version of Git with the [latest release](https://git-scm.com/downloads)